YoheiHayamizu/yhayamizu/about-en.md

 # Research Interests
 ## HRI
-I study social-influence mobile robots, which are designed to interact with humans while navigating their environments.
-To be effective at social influence, these robots must not only accomplish their tasks but also establish enduring connections with humans.
-Unlike conventional chatbot assistants, social-influence mobile robots are physically present, requiring them to perceive and comprehend their surroundings to communicate adeptly.
-Utilizing context awareness enables these robots to react fittingly to ongoing situations, resulting in more natural and meaningful interactions.
+My HRI research focuses on the development of socially-inspired mobile robots designed for seamless interaction while navigating complex environments.
+Because these robots are physically present in human space, they require a high degree of perception and contextual understanding for effective communication.
+By leveraging context awareness with respect to human interaction and navigation, these robots can respond appropriately to dynamic situations and facilitate more natural and meaningful human-robot interactions.
+Recent work has dealt with advanced dialog navigation, including natural language synthesis using spatial context and human personas.

 ## SDM
-In the realm of Sequential Decision Making (SDM), I am captivated by the potential synergy between Reinforcement Learning (RL) and knowledge bases.
-These repositories of knowledge can encompass action-oriented information, domain-specific insights contributed by humans, or even knowledge gleaned from Large Language Models.
-By integrating these resources and bridging the divide between learning approaches and knowledge representation and reasoning techniques, I aspire to augment the decision-making proficiencies of robots across diverse scenarios.
+In the realm of SDM, I am captivated by the potential synergy between Reinforcement Learning (RL) and knowledge bases.
+These knowledge repositories can encompass action-oriented information, domain-specific insights contributed by humans, or even knowledge learned from LLMs.
+By integrating these resources and bridging the divide between learning approaches and knowledge representation, I aspire to augment the decision-making proficiency of robots across diverse scenarios.

 -------------------